NeutroniumCore/Neutronium/README.md

  * [CefGlue](http://xilium.bitbucket.org/cefglue/)

 	Offers all API of CEF.
-Used by Neutronium as a test WebBrowser using the monoprocess option.
+Used by Neutronium as a test WebBrowser using the mono-process option.

  * [ChromiumFx](https://bitbucket.org/chromiumfx/chromiumfx)

-	Same as CefGlue + remote API that handles comunication between Chromium processeses.
-Neutronium recomended set-up uses ChromiumFx as a WebBrowser.
+	Same as CefGlue + remote API that handles communication between Chromium processes.
+Neutronium recommended set-up uses ChromiumFx as a WebBrowser.

  * [CefSharp](https://github.com/cefsharp/CefSharp)